tendermint/tendermint/docs/guides/go-built-in.md

 yourself with the syntax.

-By following along with this guide, you'll create a Tendermint Core project called kvstore, a (very) simple distributed key-value store.
+By following along with this guide, you'll create a Tendermint Core project called kvstore, a (very) simple distributed BFT key-value store.

 # 1 Creating a built-in application in Go